hypo69/hypo/pytest/gemini - set 4/en/src/ai/tiny_troupe/TinyTroupe/tinytroupe/utils.md

 2. Save the test code as a `.py` file (e.g., `test_utils.py`).
 3. Run the tests from your terminal: `pytest test_utils.py`

 Remember to adjust the test cases to more thoroughly cover all functionalities of the original code.
 Testing the `JsonSerializableRegistry` will need additional, more complex tests.
-Focus on testing how it handles various data types, serialization/deserialization of nested objects, and registration of subclasses.
+Focus on testing how it handles various data types, serialization/deserialization of nested objects, and regiStartion of subclasses.